cstjean/ConferenceCall.jl/README.md

 # ConferenceCall

-ConferenceCall.jl allows multiple methods to be defined for the same function.
+ConferenceCall.jl allows multiple methods to be defined for the same function, with the "same" signature (some `Val{unique_key}` is added behind the scene to make them different).
 Calls to that function will call all applicable methods, and return their results in a `Vector`.

 ```julia
 @confcall function ask_for_advice end